ylidong/semi-CAM/README.md

 # Example code

-Deconvolute two tissues from the mixture tissue data GSE29832
+Deconvolute two tissues from the mixture tissue data mixed from blood and breast tissue

 ###1.
 Read in the gene expression data of the mixtures